Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayerSelection/README.md

 1. Create a `ServiceFeatureTable` from a feature service URL.
 2. Create a `FeatureLayer` from the service feature table.
-3. Identify nearby features at the clicked location using `identifyLayer(featureLayer, mouseEvent.x(), mouseEvent.y(), tolerance, returnPopupsOnly, maxResults)` on the map view.
+3. Identify nearby features at the clicked location using `identifyLayer(featureLayer, mouseEvent.pos().x(), mouseEvent.pos().y(), tolerance, returnPopupsOnly, maxResults)` on the map view.
 4. Select all identified features in the feature layer with `selectFeatures(features)`.

-## About the data

-This sample uses the [Gross Domestic Product, 1960-2016](https://www.arcgis.com/home/item.html?id=0c4b6b70a56b40b08c5b0420c570a6ac) feature service.
-Only the 2016 GDP values are shown.

 ## Relevant API

 * Feature
 * FeatureLayer
 * ServiceFeatureTable

+## About the data

+This sample uses the [Gross Domestic Product, 1960-2016](https://www.arcgis.com/home/item.html?id=0c4b6b70a56b40b08c5b0420c570a6ac) feature service.
+Only the 2016 GDP values are shown.

 ## Tags